YOU MIGHT BE WONDERING...

 1. WHAT IS A WEEKEND SERVICE LIKE?

 Each weekend at Plattsburgh House of Prayer, you’ll find a relaxed and friendly atmosphere with contemporary worship music, and a practical forty-five minute message from our Lead Pastor or guest speaker.
-You’ll also be given a bulletin with information about the church, future events, and upcoming weekly services to help you make the most out of your experience with us.
+You’ll also be given a worship guide with information about the church, future events, and upcoming weekly services to help you make the most out of your experience with us.
 Children are well-cared for in a loving, quality nursery and fun-filled Childen's Church.

 2. WHAT DO I WEAR TO ATTEND SERVICES?